-\subsubsection{Correlation-based targetness}
+\subsection{Correlation-based Targetness}

-Each target candidate evaluates its targetness based on how much its local motion is correlated with the referential global motion of a target video.
+Given a target video as a search query, each target candidate obtains correlation-based targeteness: how much its local motion is correlated with the referential global motion of the target video.
 We follow~\cite{Poleg2014} and evaluate the zero-mean normalized cross correlation (ZNCC) independently along horizontal and vertical directions to average them.
-Importantly, we show in Sec.~\ref{sec:upperbound} that this correlation-based targetness can be efficiently evaluated by estimating its upper-bound.

 Motion estimation for target and observer videos proceeds as follows.
 In the target video, we first compute sparse optical flows by~\cite{Lucas1981}.
 We follow~\cite{Wang2013} and assume that two consecutive frames are related by a homography.
 Then, the homography estimated from the flows is used to compute a global motion vector for every pixel.
 Finally, we average the global motion vectors for each frame to obtain a global motion pattern as a sequence of two dimensional (\ie, horizontal and vertical) vectors.
 As for the observer videos, dense optical flow fields are estimated by~\cite{Farneback2003} in addition to the per-pixel global motion vectors.
-A local motion vector for each pixel is computed by subtracting the global motion vector from the optical flow.
+A local motion vector for each pixel is then computed by subtracting the global motion vector from the optical flow.
 Finally, a local motion pattern on a candidate trajectory is obtained by referring to the local motion at each point of the trajectory.